 An adventurous alternative to the popular beach holidays and major city tours of Spain is to embark on a road trip through La Mancha.
 This plateau south of Madrid is a vast and beautiful expanse filled with castles, vineyards, and medieval towns.
 After experiencing La Mancha's highlights, you'll continue to western Extremadura and tour historic cities like Mérida and Cáceres.

-See a different Spain on a nine-day road trip that takes you from Madrid south to the arid plateau region of La Mancha.
-This land of Don Quixote is a major wine-producing region, which you'll discover on a tasting tour.
+See a different side of Spain on a nine-day road trip that takes you from Madrid to the arid plateau region of La Mancha.
+This land of Don Quixote is a major wine-producing region, which you'll discover on a tasting excursion.
 You'll also visit historic medieval towns like Villanueva de los Infantes and the romantic waterfalls of Ruidera Lakes.

 Spain is filled with historic regions abounding with well-preserved ancient cities, like La Mancha.
-This dry plateau region is located south of Madrid, and you'll discover its historic and literary legacy (it's Don Quixote's home region) on a self-drive road trip.
-Along the way, you'll imbibe in La Mancha's wine, visit its national parks, and travel further west, to Extremadura and medieval cities like Mérida and Cáceres.
+This dry plateau region is located south of Madrid, and you'll discover its historical and literary legacy (it's Don Quixote's home region) on a self-drive road trip.
+Along the way, you'll imbibe in La Mancha's wine, visit its national parks, and travel farther west to Extremadura and medieval cities like Mérida and Cáceres.

 Get lost in La Mancha on a 10-day road trip in this historic region in central Spain.
 It begins in Madrid and from there you'll travel south to the arid plateaus famous for being the homeland of the fictional character Don Quixote.
 Between wine tours and visits to national parks, you'll head to the Extremadura region and tour medieval cities like Cáceres, birthplace of the conquistador Francisco Pizarro.